Legacy United Soccer Club FAQs

 Included in club monthly fees:

-Special Training (GK Training, Striker Sessions, Soccer Fitness etc.)
+Specialist Training (GK Training, Striker Sessions, Soccer Fitness etc.)

 All field fees throughout the year